feathersui/feathersui-website/docs/as3-starling/alert.md

 ### Skinning the header

 This section only explains how to access the header sub-component.
-Please read [How to use the Feathers `Header` component](./header.md) for full details about the skinning properties that are available on `Header` components.
+Please read [How to use the `Header` component](./header.md) for full details about the skinning properties that are available on `Header` components.

 #### With a Theme